arunsivaramanneo/GPU-Viewer/README.md

 The installer should be able to take care of this dependency in Debian based distro and Solus.
 10. For **OpenCL Tab** to work install clinfo (sudo apt install clinfo) in ubuntu , clinfo in Solus (sudo eopkg install clinfo), clinfo in arch.
 Also, ensure you have OpenCL installed for your respective platforms, Ex.
 Nvidia CUDA for Nvidia hardware, beignet for Intel Graphics or pocpl for cpu or AMD openCL for AMD hardware.
 11. Some distro's don't come with glxinfo installed by default, so you will need to install mesa-utils to get the OpenGL Tab displayed properly.
-11. Incase of issues launching the application please see the FAQ in Wiki section
+12. Incase of issues launching the application please see the FAQ in Wiki section

 ## UNINSTALL STEPS

-1. Debian users should be able to uninstall in the default way.
+1. Debian users should be able to uninstall in the default way i.e. sudo apt remove gpu-viewer
-2. For others, Open menu->System/Administration/System tools->GPU Viewer right click and uninstall, click yes on the pop up
-3. Remove gpu-viewer directory in \usr\share\  or run sudo rm \usr\share\gpu-viewer -r to remove
+2. For others, Remove gpu-viewer directory in \usr\share\  or run sudo rm \usr\share\gpu-viewer -r to remove.
+Also you need to remove the symlink sudo rm /usr/bin/gpu-viewer

 ## What's developed and available?